 2017 Le Mans 24 hours

 At about midnight, both MGU-troubled cars "meet" on the live results list at approximately 30th position, just that Porsche #2 is moving up, but Toyota #8 is still in the garage for repairs and is dropping in the list.
 A second shock is coming to the Toyota team around quarter to one in the night - the leading Toyota #7 is having a clutch problem and is moving on the track only at 60 km/h with electric power.
-Unfortunately, the battery dies and the car cannot get back to the pits.
-The leader is out.
-It is said there was a contributing factor to the clutch failure at the pit lane exit, when #7 Toyota waited for the pit exit to open during the safety car period and an LMP2 driver Vincent Capillaire from the closest pit box ran to the car in his orange suit (marshals also wear orange) giving a thumbs up to support Kobayashi and the latter understanding it was a marshal showing he should go despite the red light at the pit exit.
+Unfortunately, the battery died and the car could not get back to the pits.
+The leader was out.
+It is said that there was a contributing factor to the clutch failure at the pit lane exit - when #7 Toyota waited for the pit exit to open during the safety car period and an LMP2 driver Vincent Capillaire from the closest pit box ran to the car in his orange suit (marshals also wear orange) giving a thumbs up to support Kobayashi and the latter understanding it was a marshal showing he should go despite the red light at the pit exit.
 Kobayashi quickly started off with the internal combustion engine while moving off is usually done with electric power only.
 The fragile clutch got harmed.

 With all Toyotas out (#8 still in the race, but far-far behind), the second and third positions were taken by Oreca 07 Gibson LMP2 cars - 8 and 9 laps down from the leading Porsche #1.

 The Porsche 919 #1 had covered 318 laps and was 14 laps ahead of the second position LMP2 car.
 The Porsche #2 had crawled up the competitor list and was now on 5th position with three LMP2 cars between the Porsches.
 With the retirement of the #1, the first three positions were taken by LMP2 cars with Porsche #2 chasing them.
-The LMP2 cars are 1, 2 and 4 laps ahead, but are approximately 10 seconds per lap slower, so it takes the LMP1 Porsche 20 or so laps to unlap a lap with the LMP2 car.
+The LMP2 cars were 1, 2 and 4 laps ahead, but were approximately 10 seconds per lap slower, so it takes the LMP1 Porsche 20 or so laps to unlap a lap with the LMP2 car.

 #2 is the new hope for Porsche.
 It is on the final hour of the race, that the #2 takes overall lead.